Vantiv/cnp-chargeback-sdk-dotNet/README.md

 ```
 In addition, you can configure it dynamically by create a dictionary with required settings and call the Configuration constructor taking a dictionary.

 3.)
-Let's try our SDK with the Sandbox, which requires no valid username and password:
+Let's try our SDK with the Sandbox, which doesn't require a valid username and password:

 ```c#
 using System;